mtbrock/nvim-app-dev/README.md

 # nvim-app-dev
+A library for creating interactive neovim apps with Lua.

 ## Description
 This library consists of a handful of modules that are mainly intended for use by neovim plugin